-An EPA can allow your Attorneys to manage your property and finances.
-It is no longer possible (since October 2007) to create new EPAs, but ones that are already in place remain valid and effective.
+An EPA can allow your Attorney(s) to manage your property and finances.
+Since October 2007, it is no longer possible to create new EPAs, but ones that are already in place remain valid and effective.

-EPAs can be used as soon as all the parties have signed the document, unless you have included restrictions, and generally do not need to be registered before use.
+EPAs can be used as soon as all the parties have signed the document (unless you have included restrictions) and generally do not need to be registered before use.
 However, if you lose mental capacity in the future then your Attorneys have a duty to register the document with the OPG before they can continue using it.
-Registration can take around 2 to 3 months.
+Registration can take around 3 months.

-An EPA only relates to your property and financial affairs and will not give your Attorneys the power to make decisions regarding your heath and welfare.
-You will need to make a separate Health and Welfare LPA.
+An EPA only relates to your property and financial affairs and will not give your Attorney(s) the power to make decisions regarding your heath and welfare.
+You will need to make a separate Health & Welfare LPA.

-3. Lasting Power of Attorney (LPA)
+3. Lasting Powers of Attorney (LPAs)

-There are two types of LPAs, a Property and Financial Affairs LPA (PFA LPA) and a Health and Welfare LPA (HW LPA).
+There are two types of LPAs, a Property & Financial Affairs LPA (PFA LPA) and a Health & Welfare LPA (HW LPA).

-A PFA LPA can allow your Attorneys to manage your property and finances.
+A PFA LPA can allow your Attorney(s) to manage your property and finances.
 This can include managing your bank accounts, paying your bills, making decisions about your investments and selling your property.
-A PFA LPA can be used by your Attorneys whilst you still have mental capacity if you wish.
+A PFA LPA can be used by your Attorney(s) whilst you still have mental capacity if you wish.

-A HW LPA can allow your Attorneys to make decisions on your behalf about your health and welfare.
+A HW LPA can allow your Attorney(s) to make decisions on your behalf about your health and welfare.
 This can include decisions about where you live, who visits you and the type of care you receive.
-It can also allow you to authorise your Attorneys to give or refuse life-sustaining treatment on your behalf.
+It can also allow you to authorise your Attorney(s) to give or refuse life-sustaining treatment on your behalf.
 Unlike a PFA LPA, it can only be used when you do not have mental capacity to make your own decisions.

 LPAs must be signed by you, your Attorneys and a person referred to as a Certificate Provider and must be registered with the OPG before they can be used.
-Registration can take around 2 to 3 months.
+Registration can take around 3 months.